worashf/school-library-ruby/README.md

 # school-library-oop

-> school library is the console app that let the user can manage the books in the libary by adding new person like student and teacher and their book rental information.
+> school library is the console app that let the user can manage the books in the libary by adding new person like student and teacher and their book rentals information.

 ## Built With